pjfl/p5-app-notitia/README.md

 TODO: Undo nav template accordian changes

 TODO: Wrap mailshot templates with head and body

-TODO: Plack middleware to stop serving assets if not logged in
-      Public subdir of assets checkbox on upload dialog

 TODO: Work a plan for row life